 Once the customer has selected Klarna and decided to proceed to the payment with Klarna, Acquiring Partners are expected to authorize the payment with Klarna and allow the customer to go through Klarna's Purchase Journey.

-The following sequence usually applies:
+The following sequence applies:

-As described in the previous section, once the customer has selected the Klarna payment option in the payment selector, the Acquiring Partner will need to render the Klarna Payment Button.
-The Payment Authorization will be triggered once the customer clicks on the Payment button.
+button click handler returns a promise resolving to the authorization resultAs described in the previous section, once the customer has selected the Klarna payment option in the payment selector, the Acquiring Partner will need to render the Klarna Payment Button.

 The Acquiring Partner can also create a custom button to launch the Klarna Purchase Journey.
 This is detailed in the Launch the Klarna Purchase Journey with a custom button section.